LieBtrau/digital-walkie-talkie/SoftwareModem/SoftwareModem.md

 Sending FDMDV data over the PMR446 radio works.
 The audio is decoded correctly, but is by times not very intelligible.
 It would be better to have the option to use a higher coding rate (2400bps?) for codec2 and that the FDMDV-modem uses a wider audio bandwidth.
 The PMR446 radios have more available bandwidth than the 1kHz used by FDMDV.
 That should be possible with FreeDV.

 # FreeDV 2400B
 This mode is designed specifically for VHF analog FM.
-It uses Manchester encoded 2FSK (ME-2FSK).
+The Codec2-1300 is used.
+Golay (23,12,7) is FEC, resulting in a 2400bps data stream.
+That code uses 4096 code words of 23 bits, which can correct 3 (or 5?) errors per code word.
+This 2400bps data is send through a Manchester encoder to remove the DC-component.
+The output of the Manchester encoder (4800bps) is send through a 2FSK modem.

 You'll need to clone the [codec2 repository](https://github.com/drowe67/codec2) and build the tools yourself.

 ## Full digital loopback audio test